Khait5/Mizuki/src/content/posts/premium/premium-content.md

 Welcome, Premium User.

-The Mizuki theme automatically loads all private albums into a dedicated section. **You can view your exclusive galleries using the direct links below or by navigating to the main 'Albums' page.**
+**You can view your exclusive galleries using the direct links below or by navigating to the main 'Albums' page.**

 ---